Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/SpringSecurity/docs/sample-03-multiple-resource-server.md

 Please refer to [Azure Active Directory OAuth2 samples] to get all samples about using [Azure Active Directory] and [OAuth2] to protect web application developed by [Spring Security].

+In [Azure Active Directory]'s [access token], the **aud** claim only have one value, not a list.
+Which means one [access token] can only been used for one resource server.
+And one **OAuth2AuthorizedClient** can only hold one access token.
+So, if one client want to access multiple resource servers, it must configure multiple **ClientRegistration**s.

 This sample will demonstrate this scenario:
-- User sign in client and client get [access token] by [OAuth 2.0 authorization code flow].
-- Client access resource-server-1 by [access token].
-- resource-server-1 validate the [access token] by validating the signature, and checking these claims: `aud`, `nbf` and `exp`.
-- resource-server-1 use the access token to get a new access token by [on behalf of flow].
-- resource-server-1 use the new access token to access resource-server-2.
-- resource-server-2 validate the [access token] by validating the signature, and checking these claims: `aud`, `nbf` and `exp`.
+1. One client application access multiple resource servers.
+2. Consent scopes when request for specific endpoint.
+3. Consent all scopes when request for a specific endpoint.

 # 2. Create sample applications
-You can follow the following steps to create sample applications, or you can use samples in GitHub: [sample-04-on-behalf-of-flow].
+You can follow the following steps to create sample applications, or you can use samples in GitHub: [sample-03-multiple-resource-server].

 ## 2.1.
 Client